|Title:||Head Men's Basketball Coach|

-In just five seasons at the helm of the Caltech program, Doc's squads have made significant progress.
+In just six seasons at the helm of the Caltech program, Doc's squads have made significant progress.
 In his initial season, with six graduating seniors and no incoming recruits, the Beavers competed valiantly and made strides to be competitive.
 They witnessed another 1,000 point scorer (Travis Haussler), and were the host school for the SCIAC Ducey Award winner (Matt Dellatorre).

 Eslinger's inaugural recruiting class (2009) was the first of its kind as several players came to Caltech with quality high school basketball experiences.
 Mike Edwards was heavily recruited and did not disappoint as he set a Caltech record for 3-pointers made in a season, and became one of the top scorers (18.8 ppg) and thieves (1.8 spg) in the SCIAC.
 Point guard Collin Murphy set the stage for his career as he calibrated the offense for Tech and finished among the league leaders in assists (2.0 apg), steals (1.4 spg), and rebounds (4.1 rpg).